 The Climate Change Response Act 2002 establishes the requirement for an emissions trading registry and a registrar.
 The EPA is the designated agency responsible for managing the administration of the NZ ETS and implementing and operating New Zealand's national registry, the New Zealand Emissions Trading Register.

-The EPA collects and publishes information on emissions (www.epa.govt.nz/industry-areas/emissions-trading-scheme/ets-reports/emissions-returns/).
+The EPA collects and publishes information on emissions.
 The inventory arrangements are presented in figure 1.2.2, which shows the specific responsibilities of different agencies involved in the inventory production as well as their contribution to the submission.